 Because it interfaces with the environment, skin plays a very important role in protecting (the body) against pathogens.
 Its other functions are insulation, temperature regulation, sensation, synthesis of vitamin D, and the protection of vitamin B foliates.
 Severely damaged skin will try to heal by forming scar tissue.
 This is often discolored and de-pigmented.

-The Skin is composed of three primary layers:
+Human skin is composed of three primary layers consisting of the:

 Provides waterproofing and serves as a barrier to infection.
 The epidermis contains no blood vessels, and cells in the deepest layers are nourished by diffusion from blood capillaries extending to the upper layers of the dermis.
 The main type of cells which make up the epidermis are Merkel cells, keratinocytes, with melanocytes and Langerhans cells also present.

 Serves as a location for the appendages of skin.
 The dermis is the layer of skin beneath the epidermis that consists of connective tissue and cushions the body from stress and strain.
 The dermis is tightly connected to the epidermis by a basement membrane.
 It also harbors many Mechano-receptor/nerve endings that provide the sense of touch and heat.
 It contains the hair follicles, sweat glands, sebaceous glands, apocrine glands, lymphatic vessels and blood vessels.